-This Sample Schedule is provided as a guide for a full-time student starting in fall quarter whose goal is to earn the Associate in Applied Science-Transfer (AAS-T).
-The typical student schedule is based on entering the program during the fall quarter, however some programs allow students to enter in the winter or spring as well.
+This sample schedule is provided as a guide for a full-time student starting in fall quarter whose goal is to earn the AAS-T. The typical student schedule is based on entering the program during the fall quarter, however some programs allow students to enter in the winter or spring as well.
 Since not all do, please confirm with an advisor whether this program must be started during a specific quarter or not.

 Catalog # Title Credits

 CS 100 Introduction to Computer Science 5

-ENGL& 101 English Composition I 5
+IT 107 Introduction to Networking 5

-IT 111 Fundamentals of Information Technology 5
+IT 111 Information Technology Foundations I 5